vadimv/server-components/README.md

         )
 ```

-There are a few utility methods for rendering a Java ``Stream<S>``, ``CompletableFuture<S>``, custom logic with if branching
-and conditional rendering.

-Rendering code uses its application state object provided as a parameter ``UseState<S>.get()``:
+Access the current application state reading a ``UseState<S>.get()`` object:

 ```java
     ul(of(us.get().items.stream().map(item -> li(item.name))))
 ```

-or some external data source:
+or some use external data source:
 ```java
     final Function<Long, CompletableFuture<String>> service = userDetailsService();
     ...
     // let's consider that at this moment we know the current user's Id div(of(service.apply(us.get().user.id).map(str -> text(str))))
 ```
+There are a few utility methods for rendering a Java ``Stream<S>``, ``CompletableFuture<S>``, for addition of custom logic with if branching
+and conditional rendering.

-This is an example of conditional rendering using a boolean field of the state object:
+This code fragment demonstrates an example of conditional rendering.
+Here, the ``span`` element will be visible or not depending on a boolean field of the state object:
 ```java
     when(us.get().showLabel, span("This is a label"))
 ```

 ### Events

-Use ``rsp.dsl.Html.on(eventType, handler)`` method to register a handler for a browser event.
+Register a handler for a browser event using the ``rsp.dsl.Html.on(eventType, handler)`` method.

 ```java
     a("#", "Click me", on("click", ctx -> {
                 System.out.println("Clicked!");
             }))
 ```
-An ``EventContext`` parameter of an event's handler has a number of useful methods.
+The event handler's ``EventContext`` parameter has a number of useful methods.
 One of these methods allows access to client-side document elements properties values via elements references.

 ```java